Consistency ratio and Transitivity Rule

 Eigenvector derived by element-wise division of the matrix-multiplication result vector by the priority vector, used to average into the principal eigenvalue.

-Then, the principal Eigen Value is obtained by the average of this resulting vector, which is (3.090504451 + 3.080528052 + 3.086283186)/3 = 3.085771896.
+The principal eigenvalue is the average of those values: (3.090504451 + 3.080528052 + 3.086283186) / 3 = 3.085771896.

 Consistency Index formula CI = (lambda_max - n) / (n - 1) where lambda_max is the principal eigenvalue and n is the number of items being compared.

-In our case, n = 3, and the principal eigenvalue is 3.085771896.
-So, we get the consistency index as 0.042885948
+Here, n = 3 and the principal eigenvalue is 3.085771896.
+So the Consistency Index is 0.042885948.

 Saaty's published Random Index reference table giving the consistency index of a randomly generated matrix as a function of matrix size n, used as the denominator of the Consistency Ratio.

-We already got the consistency index as 0.042885948
+We already calculated the Consistency Index as 0.042885948.

 Consistency Ratio = Consistency Index / Random Index.